maxcraig112/Giffy-bot/README.md

 - if bot is captioning gif, automatically add to json with text inputted
     - create just stopwords for tags, keep all other words that are english
 - potentially make it so giffy can caption MP4, jpeg,png as well
+- refine stop_words list so that some words aren't removed